FAUMobileWeb/Breast-Cancer-Management/Homeworks/Homework1/readme.md

+#Main
 Our homework 1 assigment was to create a "About Page" for Breast Cancer management.
 The html file on this page shows our main code.

+#CSS
 In the CSS folder we have our CSS code

+#Media
-In the media folder we put all the media we used
+In the media folder we put all the media we used such as picture, video and sound of the video.